Codecademy/docs/content/java/concepts/array-list/array-list.md

   - 'paths/computer-science'
 ---

-`ArrayList` is a class in java that uses dynamic array for storing the elements.
-It is like an array, but there is no size limit.
-We can add or remove elements anytime.
-So, it is much more flexible than the traditional array.
-It is found in the java.util package.
-It is like the Vector in C++.
+The `ArrayList` class uses dynamic arrays for storing elements.
+Conceptually, an `ArrayList` is like an array, but they have no size limit.
+Elements can be added or removed at any time.
+Therefore, instances of the `ArrayList` class are much more flexible than the traditional array.
+This class is found in the `java.util` package.

 Some other important points about the `ArrayList` class include: